Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/general-knowledge/pandaqi-tutorials/roadmap/index.md

 ### Typography
 The [Typography](../../../visual/typography/) course is nice.
 Almost every chapter has a quiz.
 It has clear images.
 But the real way to learn something is through interactivity!
 I should add some buttons, some tiny games, some interactive stuff inside the course.
 It shouldn't be too hard to allow readers to actually _play_ with font size, line height, spacing, and other typography concepts.

-### MIDI Tool
-The tool I use for the [Songwriting](../../../audio/songwriting/) course is really nice ... but it lacks interactivity.
-You can't add your own notes, change it, etcetera.
-(This was the very first time I created a dedicated tool for a tutorial, so I didn't even _think_ about this.)
-That should change.

 ### Writing
 Some simple tool that counts words, checks sentence length, gives a readability index---should be doable.
 Besides that, I might create some "writing prompt" generator.

 ### Visual
-Add an actual _canvas for drawing_ to my graphics tutorials.

-If I ever get around to more tutorials about video editing, graphics, etcetera, I could also add a barebones animation editor.
+If I ever get around to more tutorials about video editing, graphics, etcetera, I could also add a barebones **animation editor** or **vector graphics** app.
 (Nothing actually fancy, of course.
 Just enough to let you _play_ with the concepts I explain.
 Simple things like keyframes, tweening, etcetera.)

-## Writing courses

-Some of the courses in Writing were the first ones I ever wrote.
-That's almost ten years ago now.
-I was just a kid trying to become a better writer.

-Now I _am_ that professional writer.
-The courses just aren't good enough.
-Additionally, I want to write many new ones that provide more value.
-(Focusing on self-publishing, plot, character, dialogue, etcetera.)

 ## To infinity and beyond